harishnr93/autonomous-vehicle-perception/README.md

 ## Self-Driving Car Perception Pipeline in Python

-This code implements a perception pipeline for a self-driving car using Python libraries like OpenCV, NumPy, and custom perception algorithms defined in the `perception_algo.py` file.
+This code implements a perception pipeline for a self-driving car using Python libraries like OpenCV, NumPy, and custom perception algorithms defined in the `separate` file.

 The script utilizes a pre-recorded dataset containing various frames, including: